textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ## Importing themes

-Unlike with exporting themes that you create, where the theme is already tabled in the Themes panel, importing requires first getting an externally sourced theme into the database; <i>themes</i> directory to the rescue!
+Unlike with exporting themes that you create, where the theme is already tabled in the Themes panel, importing requires first getting an externally sourced theme into the database — <i>themes</i> directory to the rescue!

 First, use your (S)FTP software of choice to transfer the external theme (presumably downloaded from a shard location) to your <i>themes</i> directory on the server.
 A theme import control will appear in the Themes panel, above the themes table.